-In traditional outpatient therapy, it can take 2-4 sessions to feel comfortable or safe in the therapeutic relationship.
-This creation of safety is the foundation of the clinical work.
-Through various exercises, we create a sense of security.
+In traditional outpatient therapy, it can take at least 4 sessions to feel comfortable or safe in the therapeutic relationship.
+Relational safety is the foundation of clinical work.
+Through various exercises, we create a felt-sense of security to invite vulnerability.

 Most pathology can be attributed to how humans avoid what their body is telling them.
 We will learn how to slow down and tune in to what is happening in real time, rather than explain it away.